Mark070707/Software-Engineering-Portfolio/week11_requirements.md

 ## Reflection
 Over the past weeks, my journey in contributing to our team project on GitHub has been marked by notable progress in both personal and team aspects, this has been a slow learning curve to start with but feel it has been getting better.
+I also learned from speaking to my peers that by inserting "csharp" at the start of my code snippet will add colour to my code in the repository.

 Personal Growth:
 In terms of code reviewing and GitHub navigation, I've experienced significant improvements.